Xavier-IV/soulgotchi.my/README.md

 ## PWA Installation

-SoulGatchi can be installed as a Progressive Web App on your mobile device:
+SoulGotchi can be installed as a Progressive Web App on your mobile device:

 1. Open the website in your mobile browser
 2. For iOS: Tap the Share button, then "Add to Home Screen"
 3. For Android: Tap the menu button, then "Add to Home Screen" or "Install App"

-Once installed, SoulGatchi can be used offline and will appear as an app on your device.
+Once installed, SoulGotchi can be used offline and will appear as an app on your device.

 ## License